NagaYZ/School-Projects/Boggle Game/Readme.md

 ./Boggle
 ```
 ## How to Play
-Selected letters is highlighted, move with arrow key.
+Selected letter is highlighted, move with arrow key.

 The rules for playing Boggle are as follows:<br/>